allisonjr-bamfordrk/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary, based on data and profiling.
 Remember that simplicity, readability, and correctness are often more crucial than micro-optimizations."

 This quote emphasizes that it's more important to write good-quality code initially rather than trying to make it overly efficient from the start.
 Optimization should come after you have a working solution and have identified genuine bottlenecks through measurement and analysis.

+# 2024-01-07
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
+This will not only make you a more valuable employee but also help you become a better problem solver and collaborator.

+To stay ahead of the curve, make time to attend conferences, read industry blogs, and participate in online forums.
+Additionally, consider attending workshops or taking online courses to learn new programming skills.
+By constantly growing your knowledge, you' ll be better equipped to navigate the ever-changing world of technology.